 - a.
-The LEED Team shall provide recommendations to SDPBC PM reducing the amount of municipally supplied potable water for irrigation. - b.
-The Architect will provide specifications for an automatically controlled irrigation system for head to head coverage of planted areas to comply with high quality local examples of engineering, landscaping practices, and equipment manufacturers' recommendations. - 1) Design all components to withstand 125 psig internal pressure, minimum. - 2) Design system and controls so internal pressure is maintained only while actively watering. - 3) Design system without curved pipe runs, use straight pipe runs with fittings for direction changes. - c.
-Design the irrigation system to water wisely, with a goal of meeting the Water Efficient Landscaping Credits 1.2 and 1.2; Strategies may include but are not limited to: - 1) Use of rain sensors that stop irrigation during periods of adequate rainfall - 2) Proper placement and selection of heads to prevent watering of paved areas and buildings. - 3) Setting timers for early morning watering - 4) Watering only the plant or grass areas and not the pavement or building - d.
-Design system so no irrigation head or pipe is within 2 feet of the building. - 1) Under no circumstances should water discharged for irrigation wet building surfaces. - e.
-Design Professional shall inspect and evaluate the existing well and pump system on modernizations and make recommendations for the renovation of the well and the pump system. - f.
-Irrigation water sources shall be: - 1) A well system, surface water system, or cistern system (rainwater harvesting/condensation capture); or combination - g.
-Locate pumps and controllers in a pump room, mechanical room, or other custodial controlled space within the facility for security. - h.
+The Architect will provide specifications for an automatically controlled irrigation system for head to head coverage of planted areas to comply with high quality local examples of engineering, landscaping practices, and equipment manufacturers' recommendations. - 1) Design all components to withstand 125 psig internal pressure, minimum. - 2) Design system and controls so internal pressure is maintained only while actively watering. - 3) Design system without curved pipe runs, use straight pipe runs with fittings for direction changes. - b.
+Design the irrigation system to water wisely, with a goal of meeting the Water Efficient Landscaping Credits 1.2 and 1.2; Strategies may include but are not limited to: - 1) Use of rain sensors that stop irrigation during periods of adequate rainfall - 2) Proper placement and selection of heads to prevent watering of paved areas and buildings. - 3) Setting timers for early morning watering - 4) Watering only the plant or grass areas and not the pavement or building - c.
+Design system so no irrigation head or pipe is within 2 feet of the building. - 1) Under no circumstances should water discharged for irrigation wet building surfaces. - d.
+Design Professional shall inspect and evaluate the existing well and pump system on modernizations and make recommendations for the renovation of the well and the pump system. - e.
+Irrigation water sources shall be: - 1) A well system, surface water system, or cistern system (rainwater harvesting/condensation capture); or combination - f.
+Locate pumps and controllers in a pump room, mechanical room, or other custodial controlled space within the facility for security. - g.
 Design irrigation pump stations to use pre-manufactured stations supplied by a vendor regularly engaged in the manufacture and supply of such systems. - 1) Pump stations assembled locally from component parts by the irrigation or piping contractor will not be acceptable. - 2) All pump station piping located above grade shall be metallic.
 All metallic piping shall extend to at least 36 inches below grade and be properly supported and jointed for the anticipated pressure, flow, soil, wind, and gravity loads.